sezanzeb/input-remapper/readme/installation.md

 1. Download the `.deb` file from the
 [release page](https://github.com/sezanzeb/input-remapper/releases)
-2. and install it manually:
+2. and install it manually replacing `XXX` with the current version:
 ```bash
 sudo apt install -f /path/to/input-remapper-XXX.deb
 ```